-The Federal Trade Commission has long been positioning itself to enact a new rule that bans noncompete clauses across the entire nation, helping to relevel the playing field for business competition in line with Section 5 of the FTC Act.
-Sadly, the delays and lack of decision have left many states feeling disheartened and frustrated, with many believing that the new rule may be watered down before it arrives.
-Take a look below to find out more about what’s happened to date and find out when we can expect to see further action.
+The Federal Trade Commission (FTC) has long been positioning itself to enact a new rule.
+This rule would ban non-compete clauses across the entire nation.
+It aims to relevel the playing field for business competition in line with Section 5 of the FTC Act.
+Regrettably, the delays and indecision have disheartened and frustrated many states.
+Numerous individuals believe that the new rule might undergo dilution before its implementation.
+Take a look below to learn more about the events to date.
+Discover when we can anticipate further action.

 What Does the FTC Proposed Rule Cover?

-The main aim of the proposed FTC ban on noncompete agreements is to stop harm being done to workers and business competitors.
-The FTC says that the current system not only blocks new businesses from being formed but that it also exploits workers, driving down their earnings by $300 billion every single year.
+The primary goal of the proposed FTC ban on noncompete agreements is to prevent harm to workers and business competitors.
+According to the FTC, the current system not only impedes the formation of new businesses but also exploits workers, leading to a yearly decrease in their earnings by $300 billion.

-To make a change, the FTC started by seeking public opinion, but this process then led to extensions in the deadline for comments, delaying any new changes from being put into place.
-This move to extend left many people feeling frustrated, but the FTC explained that the additional 30-day deadline was given after huge public demand for more time.
-Since the deadline has passed, the FTC has been working through the responses and their decision and next steps are being eagerly anticipated.
+To initiate change, the FTC began by soliciting public opinion.
+However, this process resulted in extensions of the deadline for comments, postponing the implementation of any new changes.
+This extension left many individuals feeling frustrated.
+Nonetheless, the FTC clarified that the additional 30-day deadline was granted in response to significant public demand for more time.
+With the deadline now passed, the FTC is diligently reviewing the responses, and there is eager anticipation for their decision and subsequent steps.

 How Are States Currently Handing the Noncompete Issue?